|Would you like to be a flying monkey? I can arrange that.|

 Subtle wasn’t Zelena’s way.
 What need of subtlety when one could do the things she could with a thoughtless wave of her hand?

 I considered the Wizard and what she did to him and many others in the

 It was safe to say that subtlety was not

 “I’m going to change,” I declared in the darkness enhanced by my heart’s pure red-white glow.
 “Nathan Vach is going to become something new.”

 I thought of Mom and Dad, and Jesse and Dasciv, my brothers.
 I missed them all.
 I missed them all so much that when they died I decided to die with them, just much more slowly and significantly less courageously, all by myself in that big house.

 “I love all of you,” I murmured.
 “But it’s time for me to live.”

 I touched my heart.

-White smoke surrounded me, and I flew through the roof and into the settling blue sky.
+White smoke surrounded me, and I flew through the roof into the settling blue sky.
 The world disappeared, then suddenly reappeared, green and glorious.